kneyghtchartboost/articles/documentation/ios/caching.md

 [cb showInterstitial:@"After Level One"];
 ```

-Be notified of interstitial cache success with the following optional method:
+Be notified of interstitial cache success with the optional method below.
+The SDK will pass in the named location of the cached interstitial.

 ```objc
 // Called when an interstitial has been received and cached.